STARTUP COMPETITION WINNERS 2015/2016

 In the EMBA program the participants will not be undertaking specific projects but rather they will be looking at your company as a whole, reviewing the overall business model with the goal of putting together a fundraising pitch to present in Silicon Valley in September.

 One member of each startup is required to join the Executive MBA class for the Discovery Expedition to Silicon Valley, U.S.A. for six days in September.
-The startup member will participate in the activities of the Discovery Expedition at no charge however must cover his/her own travel and lodging expenses.
+The startup member will participate in the activities of the Discovery Expedition at no charge but must cover his/her own travel and lodging expenses.
 In Silicon Valley, the startups will be pitched to a small group of Silicon Valley venture capitalists and/or angel investors.
 The IMD EMBA participants will do these pitches and will receive feedback on their presentation content and quality.
 The startup entrepreneurs are invited to talk with the potential investors following the pitches.

 Examples of previous competition winners:

 The class of 90 MBA participants is a group of high caliber, experienced (average age 31 years old) international students.
-Up to 15 startups receive the dedicated support of a team of 5 to 7 MBA participants over 3 months between January and March, under the supervision of an IMD Faculty member.
+Up to 15 startups receive the dedicated support of a team of 5 to 7 MBA participants over 3 months between end-January and April, under the supervision of an IMD Faculty member.
 The teams put in an average of 6-8 hours on the project each week, for a total support package equivalent to at least 500-600 work-hours.

 For these dedicated projects, the team will focus exclusively on business-related issues of the new venture, e.g. customer value proposition, supply-chain management, market entry strategies, etc. helping to develop critical components of its business plan to a point where they can potentially be presented to new funding sources.
 They will provide managerial or technical support (but not substitute for the entrepreneurial team).
 There is a clear expectation that entrepreneurs will be entirely transparent in terms of strategy determination and will capitalize on the opportunity offered to work with the team.